 IX.
-Consultation and Interprofessional/Interdisciplinary Skills: Collaborates with others to address a problem, seek or share knowledge, or promote effectiveness in professional activities
+Consultation and Interprofesssional/Interdisciplinary Skills: Collaborates with others to address a problem, seek or share knowledge, or promote effectiveness in professional activities

-1. Demonstrates knowledge of consultation models and p

-2. Applies knowledge of consultation models and practic

-3. Demonstrates knowledge of and respect for the roles a nd perspectives of campus and community partners.

-4. Collaborates effectively with campus and community
+- 1. Demonstrates knowledge of consultation models and practices. - 2.
+Applies knowledge of consultation models and practices. - 3.
+Demonstrates knowledge of and respect for the roles and perspectives of campus and community partners. - 4.
+Collaborates effectively with campus and community partners to provide services to students.

-5. Appropriately consults with peers, postdoctoral residen

-6. Provides effective consultation to others expressing co
+- 5. Appropriately consults with peers, postdoctoral residents, and faculty. - 6.
+Provides effective consultation to others expressing concern about a student.

-7. Attends to diversity factors within consultation activiti
+7. Attends to diversity factors within consultation activities.

-8. Attends to confidentiality and other ethical and legal is sues when consulting or collaborating with others.
+8. Attends to confidentiality and other ethical and legal issues when consulting or collaborating with others.

-OVERALL RATING FOR CONSULTATION AND
+OVERALL RATING FOR CONSULTATION AND INTERPEROFESSIONAL/INTERDISCIPLINARY

-SKILLS

-Comments:
+SKILLS:

 SUMMARY OF OVERALL RATINGS

 I. Research

-II.
+- II.
 Ethical and Legal Standards

-III.
+- III.
 Diversity

-IV.
+- IV.
 Professional Values and Attitudes

-V. Communication and Interpersonal Skills -
+- V. Communication and Interpersonal Skills

-VI.
+- VI.
 Assessment

-VII.
+- VII.
 Intervention (A-E)

-VIII.
-Supervision inawy Chille
+- VIII.
+Supervision

-IX.
-Consultation and Interprofessional/Interdiscipl mary Skins
+- IX.
+Consultation and Interprofessional/Interdisciplinary Skills

-AVED ACE OVER ALL DATING

 AVERAGE OVERALL RATING

 Supervisor's Comments on Overall Evaluation:

 Trainee's Response:

-Trainee 5 Response.
+I attest that this evaluation is based in part on my direct observation of the student's performance.
+The type of direct observation was (initial one or both):

+Direct observation Videotape review

 Trainee's Signature: Date:

 Supervisor's Signature: Date:

+Deferment

+Reference

-Reference: APA Office of Program Consultation & Accreditation (2015).
+APA Office of Program Consultation & Accreditation (2015).
 Standards of accreditation in health service psychology.
 Washington DC: American Psychological Association.